mikejpoole/nd0067-c4-udagram/README.md

 *    Deploy your application to those services
 *    Connect your GitHub repo to CircleCi
 *    Configure a CircleCi pipeline to automate your deployments
-*    Document the infrastructure needs (RDS, S3 Elastic Beanstalk, etc) and explain the different steps in the pipeline
-*    Create architecture diagrams for an overview of the infrastructure and the pipeline

-For Submission:
 *    Include a screenshot of your last build in CircleCi (in screenshots folder)
 *    Screenshots of the configuration page of your AWS services (in screenshots folder)